zcbte55/woocommerce/rest-api/v2-rest-api-docs-apiary.md

 ## JSONP Support

 The API supports JSONP by default.
+JSONP responses uses the `application/javascript` content-type.
 You can specify the callback using the `?_jsonp` parameter for `GET` requests to have the response wrapped in a JSON function:

 ```
 GET /orders/count?_jsonp=ordersCount